 John got that nick name after getting his finger stuck in the jaws of a digger bucket at the club.
 There was great concern as to which way to move the lever to open the bucket and release his figure.
-Fortunately it was moved the right way and john kept all of his digits!
+Fortunately it was moved the right way and john kept all his fingers.